 Varieties of peppers (Capsicum spp.) are usually self-pollinating.
-Peppers that self-pollinate include hot peppers such as jalapenos (Capsicum annuum var. jalapeno) as well as sweet bell types (Capsicum annuum).
-If saving seeds, wear gloves as the capsaicin -- the chemical that gives peppers heat -- can linger on the seeds and cause a reaction on the fingers and hands.
+Peppers that self-pollinate include hot peppers, such as jalapeños (Capsicum annuum var. annuum), as well as sweet bell types (Capsicum annuum).
+If you're saving seeds, wear gloves, as the capsaicin — the chemical that gives peppers heat — can linger on the seeds and cause a reaction on the fingers and hands.

 In addition, if planting both hot and sweet varieties, keep both varieties of plants caged under window screening or cheesecloth or plant them at least 600 feet apart (or as far apart as possible) with a barrier crop, such as tomatoes (Lycopersicon esculentum), between them.
 Insects can cross-pollinate peppers, and dominant hot genes overtake sweetness in plants grown from the new seeds.